camunda/camunda-docs/versioned_docs/version-8.5/self-managed/setup/upgrade.md

 ### Helm Chart 10.0.0

 :::caution Breaking changes
-The Camunda Helm chart upgrade to v10.0.0 and 10.0.1 will cause GRPC endpoints to disconnect!
-Please do not upgrade and wait until further notice.
+The Camunda Helm chart upgrade to v10.0.0 and 10.0.1 will cause gRPC endpoints to disconnect.
+Do not upgrade and wait until further notice.
 :::

 :::caution Breaking changes